Connect with others who understand.

 Appetite Suppressant Medications

 Medications to suppress the appetite can help manage excessive hunger.
-Several glucagon-like peptide 1 receptor agonists, commonly known as GLP-1 drugs, have been approved to treat general obesity.
+Several glucagon-like peptide 1 (GLP-1) receptor agonists, commonly known as GLP-1 drugs, have been approved to treat general obesity.
 These medications help suppress the appetite by slowing how fast food leaves the stomach and increasing the feeling of fullness.

 Weight Loss Surgery